James Merlino: Political career

 With the election of the Andrews Labor Government in late 2014, Merlino became Deputy Premier and Education Minister.
 On 10 June 2016, Merlino also became Minister for Emergency Services following the resignation of Brunswick MP Jane Garrett from the Andrews Ministry.

-In March 2021, Merlino became the Acting Premier of Victoria, after Daniel Andrews fell down a flight of stairs while holidaying on the Mornington Peninsula, suffering several broken ribs and a broken vertebra from the fall.
-Merlino was Acting Premier until Andrews returned to work on June 28.
+In March 2021, Merlino became the Acting Premier of Victoria after Daniel Andrews fell down a flight of stairs while holidaying on the Mornington Peninsula, suffering several broken ribs and a broken vertebra from the fall.
+Merlino was Acting Premier until Andrews returned to work on 28 June 2021.

 In June 2022, Merlino announced his retirement from politics and did not contest the November state election.
-He stepped down from his ministerial roles on 27 June.
+He stepped down from his ministerial roles on 27 June 2022.

-Merlino was a member of Labor's right faction.
+Merlino is a member of Labor's right faction.
 He is a Catholic.